-In July 2020, CCIII identified Multi-Plan as its target and approved a plan of merger.
-CCIII subsequently solicited proxies from its common shareholders, seeking their approval of the transaction.
+In July 2020, the SPAC identified Multi-Plan as its target and approved a plan of merger.
+The SPAC subsequently solicited proxies from its common shareholders, seeking their approval of the transaction.
 Few shareholders exercised their right to redemption, and the transaction (or “de-SPAC”) was approved, closing in October 2020.

-The Court next turned to the standard of review, agreeing with plaintiffs that the heightened “entire fairness” standard, and not the ordinary business judgment rule, applied.
+The Court next turned to the standard of review, agreeing with plaintiffs that the heightened “entire fairness” standard, and not the more deferential business judgment rule, applied.
 The Court found two independent reasons for this conclusion.
-First, the Court found that CCIII’s controlling shareholder had engaged in a “conflicted controller” transaction.
+First, the Court found it “reasonably conceivable” that the SPAC’s sponsor, as the SPAC’s controlling shareholder, had engaged in a “conflicted controller” transaction.
 The Court noted that the “merger had a value—sufficient to eschew redemption” to common stockholders only “if the shares of the post-merger entity were” worth $10 per share SPAC IPO price or greater.
-However, for the controlling shareholder, whose stock would be rendered worthless if a de-SPAC did not occur, a merger was “valuable well below” the $10 per share SPAC IPO price.
+However, for the SPAC’s sponsor, a merger was “valuable well below” the $10 per share SPAC IPO price because its stock would be rendered worthless if a de-SPAC did not occur.

 Notably, the Court rejected the defendants’ argument that the “promote” could not trigger entire fairness because “this ‘structural feature’ would appear in any de-SPAC transaction . . . .” (emphasis in original).
 The court stated that, although “this structure has been utilized by other SPACs, [that] does not cure it of conflicts.”

-Second, the Court found that a majority of CCIII’s board was conflicted, because they were self-interested or because the lack independence from the controlling shareholder, because ,among other things, they had been appointed to multiple other SPAC boards by him and, conceivably, hoped to receive more such appointments in the future.
+Second, the Court found it reasonably conceivable that a majority of the SPAC’s board was conflicted, because they were either (a) self-interested due to their ownership of “promote” shares or (b) lacking independence from the controlling shareholder due to, among other things, their appointment to multiple other SPAC boards by the sponsor, implying their desire to receive more such appointments in the future.

 The Court then turned to the merits of the breach of fiduciary allegations under an entire fairness standard, which requires the defendants to demonstrate that the challenged act was entirely fair to the corporation as a matter of both “fair price” and “fair dealing.”
-As the Court noted, when entire fairness applies, “it is rare” for a court to dismiss a breach of fiduciary duty cause of action for failure to state a claim.
+As the Court noted, when entire fairness applies, “it is rare” for a court to reject a breach of fiduciary duty cause of action at the motion to dismiss stage.

-- This decision suggests that allegations based on the conflicts of interest between holders of founder shares and common stockholders will make it much easier to trigger the “entire fairness” standard of review in Delaware.
+- This decision suggests that allegations based on the “inherent conflicts” between holders of founder shares and public stockholders will be given meaningful consideration when a court evaluates whether to apply the “entire fairness” standard of review in Delaware.
 As noted above, the Court stated that, although a “promote” “has been utilized by other SPACS, [that] does not cure it of conflicts.”
 And, once entire fairness applies, it is rare for court to grant a motion to dismiss.
-Thus—at least where a SPAC is incorporated in Delaware—the private plaintiffs’ bar will likely view the Delaware courts as a more favorable forum than federal courts for bringing claims.
+Thus—at least where a SPAC is incorporated in Delaware—the private plaintiffs’ bar will likely view the Delaware courts as a more favorable forum than federal courts for bringing claims following this case.

-- However, the Court also noted that, while “many of the features” it considered in its opinion were “common to SPACs,” some SPACs “have more bespoke structures intended to address conflicts,” leaving opening the possibility, that, in other deals, the parties could implement appropriate (albeit unspecified) measures to address the Court’s concerns about sponsor and director conflicts.
-In this regard, it also bears noting that the Court appeared particularly concerned that many of the CCIII directors were “beholden” to the controlling shareholder, because he had appointed them as directors of numerous other SPACs and they presumably hoped to continue to be appointed by him as SPAC directors.
+- However, the Court also noted that, while “many of the features” it considered in its opinion were “common to SPACs,” some SPACs “have more bespoke structures intended to address conflicts,” leaving opening the possibility that, in other deals, the parties could implement appropriate (albeit unspecified) measures to address the Court’s concerns about sponsor and director conflicts.
+In this regard, it also bears noting that the Court appeared particularly concerned that many of the SPAC directors were “beholden” to the SPAC’s sponsor due to numerous other SPAC appointments they received and presumably hoped to continue to receive.

 - SPAC Update: SEC Chair Calls on Staff to Bolster Enforcement Measures | Thought Leadership | Baker Botts;